McGarry-A/job-hack-2-frontend/README.md

 > Cards Clickable - show modal with details > add to apply list DONE
 > Skeleton while homepage cards are loading DONE (BASIC LOADER ADDED)
 > Mask on the hero image on the homepage to make it darker
+> WHAT CAN WE REPLACE THE APPLE LOGO ON EACH CARD WITH >.<

 ContactPage:
 > Build page DONE